ucdavis-bioinformatics-training/2021-June-Introduction-to-R-for-Bioinformatics/R/Intro2R_day1.md

 myQuestions2 = [
   {
-    question: "Try to add a new 7th element to the disease_stage factor.
-When the new element does not match any of the levels of the factor, what will happen?",
+    question: "Create a new factor with levels specified.
+What happens when the factor contains elements that are not included in the levels?",
     answers: {
       a: "A new level will be added to the factor",
       b: "A new element will be added to the factor that is an NA",